How Media Ownership Shapes News Coverage

 Ownership determines who controls a news organization's resources, leadership, and strategic direction.
 Owners hire and fire top editors.
 They set budgets.
 They decide whether to invest in journalism or cut costs.
 These structural powers shape what journalism is possible.

 Media ownership has consolidated significantly over decades.
 A handful of corporations own most major news outlets.
 Local newspapers have been acquired by chains.
 Broadcast stations are owned by national groups.
 This concentration means fewer decision-makers control more of what the public sees.
+Pew Research Center found that local TV news viewership declined 21% between 2016 and 2021, even as these stations were being consolidated into larger and larger ownership groups.

 Different ownership types bring different priorities.
 Publicly traded corporations face quarterly earnings pressure.
 Private equity seeks returns on investment.
 Individual owners may prioritize influence or legacy.
 Non-profit ownership may emphasize mission over profit.
 These differences matter for how newsrooms operate.